 Borneo is the third largest island in the world and the richest terrestrial ecosystem in the world.
 It is said that the Bornean rainforests are around 130 million years old, the oldest on the planet.
 By sequestrating carbon, they are acting as an important carbon sink and contribute to reducing the concentration of carbon in the atmosphere.
 The multiple researches show, that the rainforests in Borneo sink three times more of carbon dioxide than those in Amazon.

-As well as Borneo's importance in biodiversity conservation and as a carbon sink, the forests have significance for water security and food sovereignty for local communities of indigenous people.
+The photographs, taken in the distant pockets of the Sarawak and Sabah regions of Borneo in May 2017, are not showing the impact explicitly, but focussing on the habitat details and the ingenious population instead.
+The forests have significance for water security and food sovereignty for local communities of indigenous people.
 Not less important is the protection of there pagan belief systems which are deeply rooted in and connected to nature.
 Largely sustainable and communal ways of living maintained by the tribe people do act as a counterpoint to the destructive excesses of the many highly developed regions and countries.